Int'l community rushes medical supplies to India to help arrest record surge in COVID-19 cases | Health

 US Surgeon General Dr Vivek Murthy said the aid extended by the US to India includes raw material for vaccine production, therapeutics, rapid diagnostic kits, ventilators, oxygen generation and related supplies, financial support for vaccine manufacturing expansion and deployment of American public health teams.

-The Biden administration had come under criticism from several quarters, including from members and supporters of the Democratic Party, for not releasing surplus COVID-19 vaccines to India when the country was experiencing its worst-ever public health crisis.
+The Biden administration had come under criticism from several quarters for not releasing surplus COVID-19 vaccines to India when the country was experiencing its worst-ever public health crisis.

 India has urged the US to supply the raw materials for manufacturing the Covishield vaccine.